alanmcilwaine/welly-transport/UsabilityResults/usabilityTestResults.md

 - Alerts: 1 subjects praised the alerts page.
 - Settings: 2 subjects praised the settings page.
 ### Main Suggestions for Improvement:
-* Search and filtering, specifically visual hierarchy and naming: 4 subjects
+* Search and filtering, specifically visual hierarchy and naming: 4 subjects.
-* Feedback and confirmation, specifically in widget creation, search and settings: 2 subjects
+* Feedback and confirmation, specifically in widget creation, search and settings: 2 subjects.
-* Clearer icons and labels: 2
+* Clearer icons and labels: 2 subjects.

 # All Issues Classified